codejake/hackintosh-guide/README.md

 * Follow  [Corpnewt’s Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).
 Be sure to follow each step closely and do not forget about the Coffee Lake section.

 * After that, follow then[GitHub - corpnewt/USBMap](https://github.com/corpnewt/USBMap) instructions to get your USB ports working right.
+I have made [my USBMap file](SSDT-UIAC.aml) available here.
+It should work for you if you have the exact same motherboard as me.
+Download it and copy it to `/Volumes/EFI/CLOVER/ACPI/patched/`.

 I currently use the `iMac18,3` system identifier.
 As of 10.14.5, I should probably use `iMac19,something` but what I have now works really well.